Individual Girl Scouts - Juliettes

 in Girl Scouting?

 A. The Council and many Girl Scout areas implement special Juliettes-only events.
-Juliettes may join service unit and Council-wide events, attend day and resident camps, sell Girl Scout cookies, and participate in trips with troops or attend events with friends of their choice.
+Juliettes may join community, region and Council-wide events, attend day and resident camps, sell Girl Scout cookies, and participate in trips with troops or attend events with friends of their choice.

 Q. Can Juliettes work on badges and try-its and earn